 Pit toilets are located at Grace Harbor, Tenedos Bay, Curme Islands, Bold Head, Hare Point, Feather Cove, Copeland Islands, and Melanie Cove.
 There are no flush toilets.

 The Department Of Fisheries routinely monitors the level of marine biotoxins, bacteria and other harmful contaminants.
 They will also close bivalve shellfish areas when levels of these substances exceed safe limits.
-When an area is officially “closed,” it is illegal and unsafe to harvest in that area.
-As a morf general rule, areas that have been assessed and deemed contaminated are clearly posted with signs indicating the area is closed.
+When an area is officially closed, it is illegal and unsafe to harvest in that area.
+Areas that have been assessed and deemed contaminated are posted with signs indicating the area is closed.
 It is your responsibility to find out if an area is closed to shellfish harvesting.
 Please refer to the Fishing and Shellfish Harvesting page (BC Centre for Disease Control).